Sagui-omics/AAAGs_2018/Session1_Command_Line/Command_Line.md

 Asia-MacBook-Pro-2:~ arcova$ pwd
 Asia-MacBook-Pro-2:~ arcova$ ls
 ```
-Pick a directory name and type cd <chosen directory name>
+Pick a directory name and type cd -chosen directory name-

 What happens after you type this ?

 ```